Improving our processes for asylum seekers

 Frequency of meetings

-29. Panel members or delegates must be available to convene at the earliest available opportunity to ensure that decisions on potential restrictions on freedom of movement are assessed.
+33. Panel members or alternates must be available to convene at the earliest opportunity to ensure that decisions on potential restrictions of freedom of movement are assessed.

-30. The Panel will meet on a two-weekly basis (or earlier if required, where new information becomes available), to review current detention, and RRRA/ROC cases to ensure that the reasons for restriction on liberty still apply.
+34. The Panel will meet on a two-weekly basis (or earlier when required, where information becomes available prior to the regular review), to review current detention, and RRRA/ROC cases to ensure that the reasons for restrictions of liberty still apply.

 Quorum